 - You may also use prepared pizza sauce purchased at the grocery store.

 This post originally appeared here in June 2013.
-It was updated January 2017 with new photos and again in January 2020 with additional photos and content to make it more user friendly!
+It was updated in April 2020 with additional photos, content and video to make it more user friendly!